CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 ![DNS Data Exfil Process](https://tryhackme-images.s3.amazonaws.com/user-uploads/5d617515c8cd8348d0b4e68f/room-content/9881e420044ca01239d34c858342b888.png)

-Let's assume that we have a filed called `creds.txt`, and we want to move it over DNS.
+Let's assume that we have a file named `creds.txt`, and we want to move it over DNS.
 We need to:
 1. Get the required data that needs to be exfiltrated.
 2. Encode the data.
 3. Send the encoded data as a subdomain, keeping in mind the DNS length limitations.
 If we exceed those limits, the data will be split, and more DNS requests will be sent.